Foundations for Safety Leadership (FSL)

 Here are a couple of examples of what folks have told us about their FSL experience.

 “Well received.
-We had translated to Spanish and Portuguese portions, and we really appreciate the new Spanish version.
+We had translated it to Spanish and Portuguese portions, and we really appreciate the new Spanish version.
 Although Latin America does not fall under OSHA oversight or CPWR assistance, we include that area in all US standards and training.
 This FSL is required training for leaders in Latin America and part of continuing education.”